tytydraco/yessleep/out/I_took_my_family_to_a_water_park_It_ruined_our_lives.md

 -------------------------------------------------------------------------------------------------------------------

-I slept in the bathtub that night.
-Locked the door to the bathroom too.
-I don’t know.
-I just didn’t feel safe.

-I woke up screaming.
+I woke up screaming the next morning.
 Wandered around the house until I went for the newspaper.

 After all the pieces were collected, the bones they found belonged to 10 unique skeletons.
 It was a reticulated python, the invasive one, twenty-six feet long.
 Found the humidity of the park nice and chose a place it wouldn’t be found.